the-hempcoin-foundation/SilentDragon/README.md

 # Installation

 Head over to the releases page and grab the latest installers or binary.
-XXXX

 ## thcd